WenjianBI/STEPS-simu/README.md

 * mean.se_SV: Mean value of estimated se(g1[1]) from Fisher information for 10,000 replications

 This file can be reproduced based on STEPS-example.R by setting n.rep=10000, randome.seed=1 and other parameters as g0=b0=0, g1[2]=b1[2]=0.4, sd1=sd2=1, maf=0.3, sample size = 1000.

+## real-data-simu

+### real-data-simu.csv
+The CSV file is a dataset with 980 samples and 1000 SNPs to simulate BEN dataset.
+Here only samples whose primary trait is on 1-7th and 85-95th are retained.

+### real-data-analyze.R
+The R code to analyze real-data-simu.csv

+### real-data-out.csv
+The CSV file with analysis output of STEPS method for real-data-simu.csv.